PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 MEDICATION

-Prescription and non-prescription medication will be administered to children.
+Prescription and non-prescription medication will be administered to children appropriate and completed paperwork.
 The following procedures must be followed:

-1. A written health care plan from the Heath Care Provider is uploaded to the registration site and must have Nurse and Site Director approval prior to acceptance into the program and attending.
+1. A written health care plan from the Heath Care Provider is signed and dated by both the provider and parent/guardian and uploaded to the emergency paperwork system and must have the Nurse Consultant and Site Supervisor approval prior to the child’s acceptance into the program and first day of attendance.

-3. Medication is provided to the YMCA in its original container with the prescription, dose and time to be administered attached.
+2. Medication must be provided to the YMCA in its original container with the prescription, child’s full name, dose, and time to be administered attached.

-6. Staff must be trained and delegated by a nurse consultant annually or as needed basis.
+Staff must be trained and delegated by the Nurse Consultant annually or as needed.

-7. Written order from a prescribing health care provider stating that the child can self-cary his/her own emergency medication and approved by the nurse consultant.
+In order to self-carry, a written order from a prescribing health care provider must be provided stating that the child can self-carry their own emergency medication and must be approved by the Nurse Consultant.

-8. All staff working with children must be informed of children who have emergency medication on-site and which children self-carry their emergency medication, and must have written approval from the parent and health care provider.
+5. All staff working with children must be informed of children who have emergency medication on-site and which children may self-carry their emergency medication.

 Emergency Medication Info